-Email: transcripts@globaluniversity.edu
+Email: registrar@globaluniversity.edu

-More information regarding the ordering of official transcripts can be found on our website at www.globaluniversity.edu.
+For more information regarding ordering official transcripts, visit our website at: www.globaluniversity.edu.

 Transfer of Credit

 Applicable coursework done at other Bible colleges of recognized standing may be transferred.
 Courses considered for transfer must be compatible with Berean School of the Bible courses.